magento/devdocs/src/cloud/architecture/pro-architecture.md

 **Recommended use cases:**

 The Staging environment matches the Production architecture and is designed for UAT, content staging, and final review before pushing features to the Production environment.
-For example, you can use the Staging envirionment to complete tasks like the following:
+For example, you can use the Staging environment to complete the following tasks:

--  Complete Regression testing against production data
+-  Regression testing against production data

 -  Performance testing with Fastly caching enabled